hereismari/tensorflow-workshop/code_samples/distributed_tensorflow/distributed/README.md

    1. Go to console
    2. Compute > networking > firewall rules
-   3. Add an ingress rule to allow access into the ports defined on the TF_CONFIG file
+   3. Add an ingress rule to allow access for the machines in the ports defined on the TF_CONFIG file

 5. Create a directory for the model checkpoint files in a distributed storage, it can be: